bantap/Hunting-Area-Check-In-HAC-IN-/README.md

 # Hunting Area Check In HAC-IN
 ### An 18-Week Project.
-An ASP.NET MVC Web Application for MSSA.
+An ASP.NET MVC Core Web Application for MSSA.

 ---